-Tothood 101 is all about making homeschool learning FUN for toddlers, preschoolers and early elementary!
+Tothood 101 is all about making homeschool learning FUN for preschoolers!

-It’s a place to find early learning activities, tips, and resources that will give you the tools and confidence you need for teaching your little one at home.
+It’s a place for you as moms to find early learning activities, tips, and resources that will give you the tools and confidence you need for teaching your little ones at home.

 I am convinced that, you are hands down the best teacher for your child!
 God knew what he was doing when He made you their mom.

 Teaching your preschooler at home shouldn’t mirror what’s done in a preschool classroom.
 I’ve been in both scenarios.
 A classroom has a lot more rules and structure, it has to.
 At home, the routine can be more flexible.
 When your child shows interest in a particular area you can provide activities to encourage them in that area (while they are still interested).